huffyboy/cse-341-project-test/README.md

 - ESLint and Prettier for code formatting
 - PNPM as package manager
 - GraphQL schema validation and error handling configured
+- Consistent camelCase naming convention for all models and fields